tccheetah/amazon-shopping-assistant/amazon-shopping-assistant/design_doc.md

 6. Added follow-up detection to ConversationManager for more natural conversations
 7. Improved response formatting with contextual suggestions
 8. Added support for refining previous searches

-These changes maintain the same interfaces as v0 for backward compatibility while significantly improving functionality beyond what Amazon's filters directly support.

 ## Evaluation & Testing